EventStore/documentation/docs/cloud/provision/README.md

 #### GP2 to GP3 Migration

-GP3 disk type provides better base performance for disks smaller 1TB, GP2 provides minimum 100 IOPS with [burst balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2), IOPS and throughput depends on a disk size.
+GP3 disk type provides better base performance for disks smaller 1TB, GP2 provides a minimum of 100 IOPS with [burst balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2), IOPS and throughput depend on the disk size.
 GP3 gives 3000 IOPS / 125MB/s throughput by default and provides an ability to configure it.
 There is no downtime or performance degradation during the migration.